manojake/javascript-playground/cssCheetSheet.md

 Dispaly _inline_ and _block_ has already been discussed.
 The two other possible values are _flexbox_ and _grid_

 ## Flexbox
+This is a one dimentional layout, to arrange child items in a row or column,

 Apply _display: flex_ to the parent element of the elements you want to lay out; the child items now arrange themselves into columns even if they are block elements.
 The children become flex items.

 When _flex_ is set, below initial values are set by default